 “I love this quote about building resilience,” says Evers.
 “You do this by providing the child with loving, supportive relationships.
 You teach them how to meet their basic health needs — good sleep, healthy meals and exercise.
 You set boundaries, and you teach them to have their own.”

-Talk to your personal doctor, or consider scheduling a virtual visit through Doctor On Demand® External Link.
-Wellmark members can use their smartphone, tablet or computer to see an experienced doctor through a video call who can treat common physical conditions and ailments, and also mental health conditions like anxiety, depression and more.
-Before scheduling your visit, log in to or register for myWellmark® Secure to check your benefits.
+Talk to your personal doctor, or consider scheduling a virtual visit through Doctor On Demand External Link.
+Before scheduling your visit, log in to or register for myWellmark® to check your benefits Secure Site.

-You can also visit our mental health tag for all kinds of helpful resources for your physical and mental health and well-being.
+You can also visit our mental health section for all kinds of helpful resources for your physical and mental health and well-being.

 Doctor On Demand physicians do not prescribe Drug Enforcement Administration-controlled substances, and may elect not to treat conditions or prescribe other medications based on what is clinically appropriate.